Plastic Bottle Recycling Calculator

 Frequently asked questions

-How much does an average plastic bottle weigh for recycling calculations?
+How much does an empty plastic bottle weigh?